humanitec/platform-orchestrator-use-cases/day-2-operations/impact-analysis/README.md

 > ℹ️ **Note**
 >
-> The use case implementation on Terraform/OpenTofu is currently being prepared.
-We are publishing the use case description ahead of time to illustrate the Orchestrator capabilities to interested users.
+> While we are preparing the full use case implementation, you can already see the Platform Orchestrator in action with your own technology stack.
+[Book a session with us here](https://humanitec.com/schedule-demo).

 ## Scenario: public S3 buckets incident